maabed/karak-dashboard-docs/source/index.html.md

 ## Panels

-In Blue dashboard panels you can use many types of panels such as collapsing panels and full screen panels or even draggable panels.
+In Karak dashboard panels you can use many types of panels such as collapsing panels and full screen panels or even draggable panels.

-All you need to do is to include the blue dashboard style file and the panels JS file.
+All you need to do is to include the Karak dashboard style file and the panels JS file.

 <aside class="notice">